Which Razer Laptop Is Right for You? Blade vs Stealth vs Pro

 Pros: The crown jewel in Razer's lineup, the Blade offers an alluring mix of power, portability and longevity that makes it perfect for gaming on the go or settling in for a long quest on your couch.
 Weighing just 4.2 pounds, this is one slick beast.

-Starting at $1,899, the Blade offers a 7th-gen Intel processor.
+Starting at $1,799, the Blade currently offers a 7th-gen Intel processor.
+But we're expecting that's going to change soon since Intel just announced its 8th Gen CPUs.
 And thanks to its Nvidia GeForce GTX 1060 graphics card, the Blade is one of the thinnest VR-ready laptops on the market.
 It also has the typical Razer aesthetic, down to the glowing customizable Chroma keyboard.